ShivaliPatel/Data-science-projects/README.md

 </p>

-### Introduction

-Customer segmentation is one of the most important metrices for growing companies to evaluate.
-While it's not the happiest measure, it's a number that give companies the hard truth about its customer retention strategy.

-**What is Customer Chrun?**<br>
+Customers are the most important resources for any companies or businessed.
+What if these customers leave the company due to high charges, better compititor offers, poor customer services or something unknown, which indirectyly shows company's performance.
+Hence, Customer churn is one of the important metrics for companies to evaluate their performance.

-Customer Churn is the percentage of customers that stopped using company's product/service during a certain time frame.
-The calculation for  **customer churn** is diving the number of customers company lost during the time period by the number of customers company had at the beginning of that time period.
+Customer churn rate is the KPI to understand leaving customers.
+Churn rate represents the percentage of customer that company lost over all the customers at the beginning of the interval.

-For example, if company had 400 customers at the beginning of the year and end with 360, means company's churn rate is 10%, because compant lost 10% of the the customer from the base.
-Most companies try to decrease churn rate as 0%.
+For example, If company had 400 customers at the beginning of the month and end with 360, means company's churn rate is 10%, because company lost 10% of the the customer from the base.
+Companies try to decrease churn rate as 0%.

 ### Datasets, Features and Target value